Run Sweetheart Run: Plot

-Desperate for tampons, Cherie stops at a gas station and buys some.
-Ethan finds her and attacks her.
-The store clerk tries to defend Cherie, but Ethan orders him away.
-Cherie strikes Ethan in the head and escapes with the help of Trey, who has arrived on scene.
-Cherie eventually tells Trey that she was attacked; he agrees to take her to his place despite the fact that his new girlfriend, Dawn, Cherie's former best friend who now hates her, is there.
-When Dawn sees Cherie, she is unexpectedly sympathetic, realizing that Cherie has been attacked.
-As Cherie cleans up, Ethan arrives looking for her.
-Dawn and her friends arm themselves to fight him off, but he easily kills them.
-Ethan forces Cherie to leave with him.
-Trey, who had gone out, returns home and confronts Ethan, who decapitates him.
+While stopping at a gas station to buy tampons, Cherie is ambushed by Ethan.
+She strikes him in the head and escapes with the help of Trey, who drives her to his place.
+Dawn, Trey's current girlfriend and Cherie's former best friend, is unexpectedly sympathetic toward Cherie.
+When Ethan arrives looking for Cherie, Dawn and her friends arm themselves to fight him off, but he effortlessly kills them, before decapitating Trey in front of Cherie.

-Cherie flees, and remembering Judy's advice, throws some of her menstrual blood onto a passing car to distract Ethan.
-Cherie flees to a church where she asks the priest for holy water and a crucifix, hoping to ward off Ethan.
-She discovers the body of the priest and realizes that Ethan had assumed his form.
-Ethan then reveals his true form to Cherie.
+Remembering Judy's advice, Cherie throws some of her menstrual blood onto a passing car to mislead Ethan.
+She flees to a church and asks a priest for holy water and a crucifix.
+However, she discovers the priest unconscious and realizes that Ethan had assumed his form.
+Ethan then reveals his true monstrous form to Cherie.
 Returning to human form, Ethan is attacked by the priest, allowing Cherie to escape.

-Cherie finds her way into an underground rave where she uses bleach wipes to clean up her blood.
-She sees a flyer for the First Lady and calls the number on it, getting the location for a nearby spa.
-When Cherie is accosted by a man, she is rescued by a group of party girls who take her with them.
-As they leave the rave, the girls offer to take Cherie surfing in the early morning, but Cherie realizes that Ethan's alarm was set for sunrise.
-Just then, Ethan attacks them until Cherie is saved when a pitbull shows up, barking at Ethan and causing him to disappear.
+Arriving at an underground rave, Cherie calls the number on a flyer for the First Lady, obtaining the location for a nearby spa.
+When Cherie is accosted by a man, she is rescued by a group of party girls.
+As they leave the rave, Cherie realizes that Ethan's alarm was set for sunrise.
+Ethan then kills the party girls and attacks Cherie until a pit bull intervenes, barking at Ethan and scaring him off.

-Cherie makes her way to the spa, where she discovers the "First Lady", Dinah, and a group of women who are practicing martial arts.
+At the spa, Cherie discovers the "First Lady", Dinah, and a group of women practicing martial arts.
 Dinah explains that Ethan is a fallen angel whose job was to protect and guide humanity.
-Ethan had decided that men should rule and used his prodigious powers to assure masculine ascendance throughout history.
-Dinah says that she needs to use Cherie as bait to lure Ethan out so that he can be defeated.
+Instead, Ethan decided to use his prodigious powers to promote male dominance throughout history.
+Dinah says she needs to use Cherie as bait to lure Ethan out so he can be defeated.